-The quantum version of the n-rotor problem is also of interest as it is used to model a chain of coupled Josephson junctions5.
-Here, the rotor angles are the phases of the superconducting order parameters associated to the segments between junctions.
-It is well-known that this model for arrays of coupled Josephson junctions is related to the XY model of classical statistical mechanics^{5,6} (see also Appendix A where we obtain the quantum n-rotor problem from the XY model via a partial continuum limit and a Wick rotation).
+The quantum n-rotor problem is also of interest as it is used to model a chain of coupled Josephson junctions.
+Here, the rotor angles are the phases of the superconducting order parameters associated with the segments between junctions.
 While in the application to the insulator-to-superconductor transition in arrays of Josephson junctions, one is typically interested in the limit of large n, here we focus on the classical dynamics of the n = 3 case.